-Use this qualifier to change the name of the output file.
-The default output filespec is the same name and type as the input file and a version number one higher than the highest existing version of the file.
+Changes the name of the output file.
+The default output file specification is the same name and type as the input file and a version number one higher than the highest existing version of the file.
 If you do not wish to override this default, you do not need this qualifier.